 - Feeling as if there is a foreign body in your eyes

-If you have an eye infection, particularly a bacterial one, blurry vision may present itself as a symptom.
-Other indications include a rough sensation of grit in your eyes and sensitivity to light.
-If you have a bacterial eye infection, you’ll need a topical (meaning it’s directly applied on) or oral prescription of antibiotics, so please don’t delay in visiting your optometrist.
+Pink eye and other infections are typically accompanied by a rough sensation of grit in your eyes and sensitivity to light.
+If you do have a bacterial eye infection, you’ll need a topical treatment or antibiotics to recover.

-Cataracts can sometimes precipitate with blurry vision, especially if it comes and goes, or if it’s limited only to one of your eyes.
+Blurry or foggy vision is a sign of cataracts, especially if it comes and goes, or if it’s limited to only one of your eyes.
+Blurred vision can develop without pain or redness.
 Other difficulties include problems with night driving, halos around light sources, and refractive errors.

 Age-Related Macular Degeneration